Director: The Rev. Michaelene Miller

 Learn more about the Episcopal Service Corps and apply: https://episcopalservicecorps.org/

-Located in an historic and culturally diverse up-and-coming neighborhood in urban St. Louis Missouri, Deaconess Anne House invites passionate women and men to take part in a holy adventure of Christian service and intentional community.
+Located in an historic and culturally diverse up-and-coming neighborhood in urban St. Louis Missouri, Deaconess Anne House invites passionate young adults, ages 21-29, to take part in a holy adventure of Christian service and intentional community.
 In many respects, Deaconess Anne House is a school of disciples learning the complexities of following Jesus Christ in the 21st century.